JKornev/hidden/README.md

 - hide processes
 - protect specific processes using ObRegisterCallbacks
 - exclude specific processes from hidding and protection features
-- usermode interface (lib and cli) for working with driver
+- usermode interface (lib and cli) for working with a driver

 and so on